Visionary Leadership Examples

 John Davison Rockefeller Sr. was an American business magnate as well as a philanthropist.
 He is widely considered the richest person in modern history and the wealthiest American of all time.

-Offering discounts to railroads for carrying oil across the US, selling at low prices to the customers established Rockefeller as a business hero in its earliest years.
+Offering discounts to railroads for carrying oil across the US, and selling at low prices to the customers established Rockefeller as a business hero in its earliest years.

 10. Warren Buffet